wso2/docs-ob-toolkit-cds/en/docs/get-started/open-banking-requirements.md

      consumer data by Accredited Data Recipients.

    - **Consent verification**: The Data Holder verifies whether the customer has approved the Accredited Data Recipient to access the information.
-If the bank consumer has rejected the consent, the bank must detect and stop the application from invoking the banking APIs.
+If the bank customer has rejected the consent, the bank must detect and stop the application from invoking the banking APIs.

    - **Consent revocation**: A customer can revoke the consent via consent management applications.
 It can either be